NEWSFLASH!

 The timing of my diagnosis is also interesting.
 My mother was abandoned by her mother at 17 months of age.
 Loss of a parent in any form is one of the ten Adverse Childhood Experiences.
 I suspect that this traumatic experience was transmuted to me as a transgenerational trauma and my body then enacted this experience.

-Summary of my Pre-Diagnosis Traumatic Experiences
+Summary Of My Pre-Diagnosis Traumatic Experiences

 By the time I was diagnosed with Type 1 Diabetes, despite not being considered to have suffered from any Adverse Childhood Experiences, I had suffered from: